anneizaura/github_profile_indexer/README.md

 ```
 gem 'chromedriver-helper'
 ```
-For the link shortener to work, it is necessary to create an account on the site(https://bitly.com/pages/landing/free-plan), create an access token and place it in the .env file with the following title:
+For the link shortener to work, it is necessary to create an account on the site(https://bitly.com/pages/landing/free-plan), create an access token and place it in the .env file with the title:
 ```
 BIT_LY_ACCESS_TOKEN=<INSERT_YOUR_ACCESS_TOKEN_HERE>
 ```